-The final night is spent on a local property belonging to Felipe, one of the gauchos who works with Jakob and is third generation descendant of a settler family.
-His traditional cattle-station, with its ancient corrals and barns surrounded by huge beech trees, close to the shores of Lake Traful, is like something out of a fairy tale - an atmospheric, authentic 'gaucho style' home that is only accessible by horse or boat.
-Here you sleep in reasonable comfort in big walk-in safari tents, with proper beds and sleeping bags provided.
-There is a bathroom block with hot water showers and flush loos and one of the barns has been converted into a kitchen and dining room, where convivial meals are served with tremendous hospitality by Felipe and his family.
-Single accommodation is sometimes an option in the caravan but is not always possible.
-MEALS All meals are included and a real effort is made with the food, which reflects local Argentine traditions.
+All meals are included and a real effort is made with the food, which reflects local Argentine traditions.
 Full cooked breakfasts keep you going when camping, lunch is either a picnic out riding, often carried by pack horse and eaten 'picnic style' along the way or it might be a traditional 'asado', a big part of gaucho culture and much more than simply Spanish for BBQ.....
 Argentine beef is renowned for its excellence and is often served with chorizo as part of an 'asado' or sometimes there might be a whole lamb asado accompanied by salads, home-made bread, cheeses and plenty of carefully chosen Argentinian wine.
-Dinners each night are three courses, eaten at a long table in the 'quincho' or around the campfire.
+Dinners in base camp are three courses, eaten at a long table in the 'quincho' or around the campfire.
 Although meat is the mainstay of the Argentinean diet, main courses also include fish or perhaps a traditional with a selection of salads and vegetables.
 Vegetarians can be well catered for but please give us prior notice of any special dietary requirements.
-Drinks are included - the well-known Pisco Sour, especially mixed to fortify mind and body (''courage in a bottle''...) as well as other spirits, beer and good Argentine wines.
+Drinks are included - the well-known Pisco Sour, especially mixed to fortify mind and body ('courage in a bottle''...) as well as other spirits, beer and good Argentine wines.
 Dinner is usually eaten quite late in tune with local custom (customarily in Argentina dinner is never before 9pm and sometimes not until 11pm).
-WEATHER The season starts in November, with the arrival of spring and ends in February, late summer.
-Day time temperatures in the area between November and March average 20-27C but can vary and nights are generally cool, sometimes down to -2C.
-January and February are mid-summer and usually the warmest months but in the mountains, anything is possible and you should always be prepared for weather that is best described as capricious - unpredictable and changeable, with rain (and snow) possible at any time with little warning.
-In Buenos Aires province, the summer is hot and sunny, with daytime temperatures up to about 30 C.